 Following the drop in the price of oil, the dollar jumped up: the U.S. dollar exchange rate was RUB 74.5 against the ruble. (+8,6%).

-True, on March 9 MICEX did not work and at the beginning of trading on March 10 the previous rate was set – 68,57 rubles for $1.
-But it was hardly doubtful that exchange speculators and capitalist dealers of all kinds in Moscow wanted money less than their counterparts in Europe and America.
-(Profiting from a disaster is a favorite pastime of all capitalists).
-And that’s exactly what happened: in the morning of March 10, the Russian stock market opened with a sharp drop in quotations.
+On March 9 MICEX did not work and at the beginning of trading on March 10 the previous rate was set – 68,57 rubles for $1.
+In the morning of March 10, the Russian stock market opened with a sharp drop in quotations.
 By the end of the day on March 10, the MosEx index had fallen by 8.11%, the RTS index had closed in minus by 13.02%, the dollar rate was 72 rubles, the euro rate was 82 rubles.

 The shares of the largest Russian companies collapsed.
 Tatneft lost 19.5%, LUKOIL lost 18.7%, Rosneft lost 16.9%, Gazprom Neft lost 13.6%, Surgutneftegaz lost 13.6%, Mechel lost 12% and Rossetey lost 11, 7%, RusHydro – 11.3%, FGC UES – 11.2%, Magnet – 10.5%, Inter RAO – 9.4%, Gazprom – 9.2%, VTB – 9.2%, AFK Sistema – 9%, Sberbank – 8.5%.